 Washington Freight and Goods Transportation System

-The Freight and Goods Transportation System (FGTS) is a Washington-specific freight designation system, which classifies the state’s freight corridors by modes based on annual freight tonnage moved through truck, rail and waterway freight corridors.
-The FGTS designation is updated every two years to meet state legislative requirements, establish funding eligibility for Freight Mobility Strategic Investment Board grants, support transportation planning processes and inform freight investment decisions.
+The Freight and Goods Transportation System (FGTS) is a classification system of multimodal freight corridors unique to Washington state, which classifies freight corridors for truck, rail, and waterways based on annual freight tonnage.
+WSDOT designates and updates the FGTS system every two years to meet state legislative requirements, support transportation planning processes, and inform freight investment decisions.

 2021 Washington Truck Parking Workshop